syncfusion-content/wpf-docs/wpf/Diagram/Diagram-View.md

 * Through XAML.

-__The following code illustrates how to enable the DrawingTools.
+_The following code illustrates how to enable the DrawingTools_.

-{% highlight html %}
+{% highlight xml %}

 [XAML]